A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative estimators vs. the iterative one

+The variance plots illustrate the potential usefulness of the perturbative estimators.
+The reconstruction of the higher eigenvalues achieved from the iterative algorithm is noisy for moderately small $N$ (say -- $N\lesssim 400$).
+Perturbative estimators allow to control the variance.
+The price to pay for this is the introduction of a non-vanishing asymptotic bias.
+Depending on the specific context, there may be an optimal choice for the order of truncation of the perturbative series, which guarantees acceptable values of both bias and variance.

-Results are qualitatively similar for the other simulated values of $\rho$: the asymptotic biases and the slopes of the variances decrease as $\rho$ increases, as na\"ively expected.
+We find qualitatively similar results for other values of $\rho$: both the asymptotic biases and the slopes of the variances decrease as $\rho$ increases, as intuitively expected.

-A noticeable outcome of our simulations is inferred upon relating the variances of the reconstructed eigenvalues to those of the truncated ones.
-To this aim, we observe that since $\lambda = \tau_\rho^{-1}\cdot\mu$ is a vector equation, each component of the reconstructed spectrum $\lambda_i=\lambda_i(\mu_1,\ldots,\mu_v)$ depends upon all the components of $\mu$.
-Hence, it follows that ${\rm var}(\lambda_i)$ is itself a function of all the components of $\mu$.
-Nevertheless, if eq.~(\ref{eq:gausconj}) holds true, $\lambda_i$ depends weakly on $\mu_k$ for $k\ne i$.
-Therefore, it makes sense to look at how $\var(\hat\lambda_i)$ relates to $\var(\hat\mu_i)$.
+An important result of our simulations is inferred upon relating the variance of the reconstructed eigenvalues to that of the truncated ones.
+We observe that since $\lambda = \tau_\rho^{-1}\cdot\mu$ is a vector relation, each of the reconstructed eigenvalues $\lambda_i=\lambda_i(\mu_1,\ldots,\mu_v)$ depends upon all the components of $\mu$.
+It follows that also ${\rm var}(\lambda_i)$ is a function of all the components of $\mu$.
+Nevertheless, $\lambda_i$ depends weakly on $\mu_k$ for $k\ne i$.
+Therefore, it makes sense to examine how $\var(\hat\lambda_i)$ relates to $\var(\hat\mu_i)$.
 An example of such dependence is shown in Fig.~\ref{fig:varvar} for $i=1,4$, corresponding respectively to the lowest and highest components of $\lambdaEX$.
-We first note that points displace along definite curves, in accordance with the conjecture of eq.~(\ref{eq:gausconj}).
-Then we note that the variances are linearly related, except for weak nonlinear effects observed at $\var(\hat\mu_4)\simeq 1.0\times 10^{-2}$.
-Again, we observe that the variance of the iterative estimator of the lowest eigenvalue is minimal and that of the highest one is maximal.
-What is most remarkable is the slopes observed for the highest eigenvalue $\hat\lambda_4$.
-On comparing the scales of the $x$-- and $y$--axis, we recognize that a huge inflation of the variance occurs as a result of applying $\tau_\rho^{-1}$ to $\hat\mu$.
-Numerical simulations signal the existence of such amplification phenomena, yet they are not able to unveil the underlying mechanism.
-One should be anyway aware that in practical situations the exact reconstruction of the highest eigenvalue may be critical.
-In such cases, the adoption of perturbative estimators in place of the iterative one may represent a good way out.
+We note that the variances are linearly related, except for weak quadratic corrections observed for $\var(\hat\mu_4)\simeq 1.0\times 10^{-2}$.
+We also observe that the variance of the iterative estimator of the lowest eigenvalue is minimal and that of the highest one is maximal.
+The slopes observed for the highest eigenvalue $\hat\lambda_4$ are remarkable.
+By comparing the scales of the $x$- and $y$-axis we recognize that a huge inflation of the variance occurs as a result of applying $\tau_\rho^{-1}$ to $\hat\mu$.
+Numerical simulations signal the existence of such amplification phenomena, which are ultimately due to the unboundedness of $\tau_\rho^{-1}$.
+In practical situations the exact reconstruction of the highest eigenvalue may be critical.
+In such cases, the adoption of perturbative estimators in place of the iterative one may represent a viable solution.